ermongroup/cs228-notes/inference/sampling/index.md

 ## Markov chain Monte Carlo

 Let us now turn our attention from computing expectations to performing marginal and MAP inference using sampling.
 We will solve these problems using a very powerful technique called Markov chain Monte Carlo{% include sidenote.html id="note-mcmc" note="Markov chain Monte Carlo is another algorithm that was developed during the Manhattan project and eventually republished in the scientific literature some decades later.
-It is so important, that is was recently named as one of the [10 most important algorithms](https://www.siam.org/pdf/news/637.pdf) of the XXth century." %} (MCMC).
+It is so important, that is was recently named as one of the [10 most important algorithms](https://archive.siam.org/pdf/news/637.pdf) of the 20th century." %} (MCMC).

 ### Markov Chain